Skip to main content

 β”œβ”€β”€ resources

-β”‚ └── users.ts # Example resource file for users management
+β”‚ └── adminuser.ts # Example resource file for users management

-β”œβ”€β”€ schema.prisma # Prisma schema file for database schema
+β”œβ”€β”€ schema.prisma # Prisma schema file, generated only for the new database path

 β”œβ”€β”€ index.ts # Main entry point: configures AdminForth & starts the server